Did you know that you can combine Principal Components Analysis (PCA) and K-means Clustering to improve segmentation results?

 In case you’re not a fan of the heavy theory, keep reading.
 In the next part of this tutorial, we’ll begin working on our PCA and K-means methods using Python.

-PCA and K-means: Exploring the Data Set
+1. Importing and Exploring the Data Set

 We start as we do with any programming task: by importing the relevant Python libraries.